janfitz2000/Parametric-Prosthetic/README.md

 # Parametric-Prosthetic
 This is the repository for the GBDP with association with Gre-nable to create a parametric upper limb prosthetic.
-This repository will